Hedge239/SpeakingClock/README.md

 # The Speaking Clock
-Possibly the greatest piece of software I made!

-Only exist because I needed to distract my self and waste time, will likely never get a update
+Only exist because I needed to distract my self and waste time, here for archival purposes

 > Copyright (c) 2023 Lucas I Kohorst